eficode-academy/devops-academy-handins-public/kubernetes/kubernetes-handin.md

 # Exercise 1.
 Application Deployment

 We will be deploying a microservice application consisting of three different services, `a`, `b` and `c`.
-The `a` application acts as the "frontend" providing and API that you can query, and it will communicate with the `b` and `c` services.
+The `a` application acts as the "frontend" providing an API that you can query, and it will communicate with the `b` and `c` services.

 Your task is to create a Kubernetes deployment file for each of the services.

 Use the provided template files in `devops-academy-handins-public/kubernetes/kubernetes_yaml`.
-Your three deployments should be in the files `deployment-a.yaml`, `deployment-b.yaml` and `deployment-c`.
+Your three deployments should be in the files `deployment-a.yaml`, `deployment-b.yaml` and `deployment-c.yaml`.

 ## Tasks: